axsh/sinatra-browse/README.md

 ### The error hash

-If you want to write a bit more intricate error handling, you can add *the error hash* as an argument to your proc.
-This hash will hold some extra information about what exactly went wrong.
+If you want to write a bit more intricate error handling, you can add *the error hash* as an argument to your `on_error` proc.
+This hash holds some extra information about what exactly went wrong.

 ```ruby
 param :lets_fail, :Integer, in: 1..9, required: true, on_error: proc { |error_hash|